Dealership Cost Segregation

 Cost segregation is not limited to newly constructed or purchased property.
 Under current IRS revenue procedures, a taxpayer who placed residential or nonresidential real property in service after 1986, without allocating any costs to personal property, can receive permission to change its accounting method and claim a deduction for all the depreciation that should have been claimed in prior years in the year that the change in accounting method is elected.

-Henry & Horne has the necessary expertise to conduct a cost segregation study that is acceptable to the IRS.
+Henry & Horne, LLP has the necessary expertise to conduct a cost segregation study for you that is acceptable to the IRS.
 We apply our tax expertise and work with construction, engineering and other specialists to thoroughly analyze the cost components of a building to determine which building components can be classified to a shorter recovery period.
-Detailed work papers and analyses, absolutely essential for the IRS, are provided for all Henry & Horne Cost Segregation Studies.
+Detailed work papers and analyses, absolutely essential for the IRS, are provided for all Henry & Horne, LLP Cost Segregation Studies.

 How does it work?